uw-esolab/neup-ies/README.md

 ## Integrated Solar & Nuclear Cogeneration of Electricity & Water using the sCO2 Cycle

-This is a private repository for sharing code and project files.
+This is a repository for sharing code and project files.

 *Note from Gabriel: If cloning onto a local machine, I recommend that this repository be cloned into a directory alongside the SAM projects (LK, WEX, SSC, SAM).
 That is, the **neup-ies** folder should be in the same directory as **lk**, **ssc**, **googletest**, etc. I refer to this directory as `$DEVDIR`.*
 <br/><br/>

 ## Accessing Documentation

-https://uw-esolab.github.io/neup-ies/
+You can find a link to the documentation at the following url (hosted by Github Pages): https://uw-esolab.github.io/neup-ies/

+This page is built using .rst files found in the **gh-pages** branch of this project.
+If changes are needed to be made to the documentation, push changes to that branch.

-## Building Documentation
+## How to Build Documentation Locally

 Documentation written using [Sphinx](<http://sphinx-doc.org/>).
 Follow these steps to build the documentation for this project!